patsteph/beginnings/README.md

   Once you fork the repository you will see it has all the ssame components as this main site but it will be in your github environment.
       Example: I forked the repository logged in as me and it creates https://github.com/patsteph/beginnings

-  Now lets get the file local to work on it.
+  Now lets get the file local so we can work on it.

 ```
 cd ~/coding